-The system uses a fuel pump mounted in a capsule that is installed directly in the fuel tank.
-A similar system has been used in automotive vehicles for many years and has demonstrated reliable service.
-The pump system in your boat was specifically designed for the marine environment and contains a number of added safety components that are unique to the marine environment.
+The fuel pump system in your boat was specifically designed for the marine environment and contains a number of added safety components that are unique to the marine environment.
 Because of the special nature of the design, there are no user-serviceable parts.
-Any parts in need of service or maintenance will need to be addressed by an authorized MasterCraft dealer.
-The authorized MasterCraft dealer there is equipped with the special tools necessary to disassemble and service the fuel capsule and associated parts.
-Replacement parts must meet OEM requirements as specified by MasterCraft.
+Any parts in need of service or maintenance will need to be addressed by an authorized Master-Craft dealer.
+An authorized Master-Craft dealer is equipped with the special tools necessary to disassemble and service the fuel capsule and associated parts.
+Replacement parts must meet OEM requirements as specified by Master-Craft.

 The fuel line in the boat's bilge area that goes from the tank to the engine is a special multi-layer armored line that is covered with a special material known as a fire sleeve.
 The fire sleeve affords protection to the fuel line in the unlikely event of a boat fire.
+The sleeve is colored orange for easy identification of the fuel line.